Atacama desert, Valley of the Moon, Chile Travel

 Fly fishing: a great destination for fishers of trout and salmon, with the Lake District as prime lure.

-You will require expensive air tickets or loads of time and an immensely durable bus-ready ass, so, if the former, buy your Lan Chile Air Pass when you buy your inbound ticket from outside South America. (i. e. there are no Air Passes if you buy from Argentina etc! )
+You will require expensive air tickets for Chile travel or loads of time and an immensely durable bus-ready ass, so, if the former, buy your Lan Chile Air Pass when you buy your inbound ticket from outside South America. (i. e. there are no Air Passes if you buy from Argentina etc! )

 Beware Lan Chile airline offices in Argentina and Peru.
 Staff are ignorant, inefficient and make costly mistakes, so avoid if you can, or double-check everything.